Skip to main content

 Otter Tail County, MinnesotaMesotrophic

 Long Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Mesotrophic conditions dominate at Long Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 At 73 ft of maximum depth, Long Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 At 767 acres, Long Lake fits the Minnesota median for monitored lakes, with 7.5 miles of shoreline.
 Long Lake ranks 28 of 97 in Otter Tail County — solidly in the upper half of the local distribution.